OpenIdentityPlatform/commons/api-descriptor/docs/spec.md

 ----------- | --------------------------- |:----------:| ------------------------------------
 *           | [Schema](#schema)           | ✓          | The schema definitions

+* * *

 ### Services

-Locally defined service definitions, that can be referred to via JSON References.
+Map of locally defined service definitions, that can be referred to via [JSON References](#references).

+A service definition describes resources and operations they support, independently of the path (endpoint) where the resource is exposed.
+Service definitions are useful when the path depends on configuration, and when multiple paths can expose the same web service.

 #### Properties